Danton11/RIND/docs/README.md

 ### Monitoring and Metrics

-The server exposes comprehensive Prometheus-compatible metrics for monitoring:
+The server exposes Prometheus-compatible metrics for monitoring:

 ```bash
 # View all metrics